Castlefield stock story – Diaceutics

 Diaceutics PLC is at the forefront of developments in Precision Medicine, which has the potential to transform healthcare.
 By helping doctors and pharmaceutical companies reduce the amount of guesswork involved in diagnosis, precision medicine gives patients quicker access to effective treatments that don’t just control their symptoms, but might help slow, stop or even reverse their disease.

 Despite tough competition from the Republic of Ireland, which has a large pharmaceutical and life sciences industry supported by low corporate tax rates, Northern Ireland has built a reputation as a centre of excellence in life sciences - enabled by an educated and skilled local workforce, lower development costs and good access to global markets.
-One company which is part of this success is Belfast-based Diaceutics, whose AIM-listed shares we own in our CFP Castlefield Sustainable UK Smaller Companies Fund.
+One company which is part of this success is Belfast-based Diaceutics, whose AIM-listed shares we own in our CFP Castlefield Thoughtful UK Smaller Companies Fund.

 Diaceutics operates at the crossroads of healthcare and technology